University of Massachusetts Medical School

 Tulane University School of Medicine

-Admission to the Orthopedic Residency Program at St. Luke’s-Roosevelt Hospital Center is governed by the hospital bylaws and by the requirements of the Accreditation Council of Graduate Medical Education.
+Admission to the Orthopedic Residency Program at Mount Sinai St. Luke's Roosevelt is governed by the hospital bylaws and by the requirements of the Accreditation Council of Graduate Medical Education.
 Applications for positions are accepted from qualified students who have received an MD degree from an accredited medical school, at the time of entry into the program.
 The Program offers equal opportunity to all individuals who have the necessary qualifications.

 All positions are filled through the National Residency Match Program (MATCH).
 All applications must be submitted to the Department through the Electronic Residency Application System (ERAS).
 To be considered, the application and all supporting documents must be complete.
 Supporting documents consist of an official transcript from the medical school, Dean’s letter, two or more additional letters of reference, a personal statement and USMLE scores.
 The Department does not require, nor accept additional examinations including GRE, SAT or MCAT scores.
 The scores on these exams must be consistent with Department standards in order to be granted an interview.